mingyudu/PseuLME/README.md

 ## Overview

-**PseuLME** is an R package designed for differential expression analysis of single-cell RNA-seq data using a pseudobulk approach combined with linear mixed-effects models.
+**PseuLME** is an R package designed for differential expression analysis of single-cell omics data using a pseudobulk approach combined with linear mixed-effects models.

 ---